cyanide-burnout/FastRing/README.md

 Adapter to incorporate Glib 2.0 main loop into FastRing.
 It creates green-thread / fiber for GLib by using ucontext.h.

-- *CreateFastGLoop* - create a new instance of FastGLoop
+- *CreateFastGLoop* - creates a new instance of FastGLoop
 - *ReleaseFastGLoop* - destroys FastGLoop
 - *StopFastGLoop* - you optionally can call it before ReleaseFastGLoop when you need to make extra actions before destruction of GMainLoop.